 Link to nationalNo link to the national peace process in Syria is mentioned in the agreement, neither itprocess: articulatedcan be inferred from further research.
 First, the agreement does not involve localrationalegovernance actors; and the signing parties themselves are not official staterepresentative.
 Second, all parties to the agreement reject the national peace process, asit would maintain Bashar al-Assad and the Syrian government in power.
-The agreementstipulates that a joint chamber of operation should be formed to topple the Bashar al-Assad's regime.
-Finally, the agreement should be understood in the context of an "intra-religious insurgent groups" conflict where several factions that all oppose Bashar al-Assad engaged in fighting and took some distance from their initial raison d'être in the context of the Syrian civil war.
+Finally, theagreement should be understood in the context of an "intra-religious insurgent groups"conflict where several factions that all oppose Bashar al-Assad engaged in fighting andtook some distance from their initial raison d'être in the context of the Syrian civil war.